Maharajah Jungle Trek Asia Animal Kingdom

 Next are the Lion-Tailed Macaque, one of the smallest and rarest macaque species.

 The Bat Community, home of the Rodrigues Fruit Bat Pteropus rodricensis and the Malayan Flying Fox Pteropus vampyrus is next.
 (There is a bypass if you wish to skip this section.)
 You can see the bats hanging from the vines and trees in the enclosure.
-They also will sometimes wrap themselves in their paper-thin wings to preserve body hear or fan themselves to stay cool.
+They also will sometimes wrap themselves in their paper-thin wings to preserve body heat or fan themselves to stay cool.

 The Malayan Flying Fox is among the largest of the bats and has a wing span of 6 feet.
 This largely nocturnal mammal feeds on fruit and nectar.